taravasya/FLARUM-MIGRATION/README.md

 2. Create a local copy of your vBulletin board database (export from production).
 3. Install a fresh Flarum forum using the same database server.
 4. Export the fresh Flarum database into a file with option "Drop if exists" and disabled foreign key check (for later re-import if you want to run the migration again with your own customizations).
-5. Edit config.php and change the database settings to your local environment.
+5. Edit config.php and change options and the database settings to your local environment.
 6. Place all .php files from this repo to folder **import** in site root, and create all other this folders:
 ```
 flarum